windows-fryer/moon_bundler/README.md

 # MoonBundler
 This repository contains a project that compiles MoonScript into Lua and bundles it into a single Lua file using Tape.
 It simplifies the process of integrating MoonScript code into your Lua projects by creating a single, standalone Lua file.

+## Support
+Favorting this repo and forking it when using it in projects would mean a lot.
+Anything helps but nothing is needed from you to use it!

 ## Prerequisites
 Before you can use this tool, you'll need to have the following software installed:
 - [Node.js](https://nodejs.org/en/download/) (version 12 or newer)